atmo1lost/atmo1lost/README.md

 # atmo1lost

-frontend engineer building for the web.
+frontend engineer building for myself.

 ## what i do

-i build fast, simple websites and web apps with clean code.
+i make shit projects i give up on after a week

 ## projects